This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Deal with Grease using Baking Soda Solution

-In absence of grill brush, switch to tin foils to clean grates.
-Make a ball, large enough to hold, using aluminium foil and start rubbing it over the greasy grates to remove the debris.
+In absence of a grill brush, switch to tin foils to clean grates.
+Make a ball, large enough to hold, using aluminum foil, and start rubbing it over the greasy grates to remove the debris.
 Tinfoil creates a buffer between grates and fingers and will avoid burning your fingers during the cleaning process.

 3. Use Vinegar

 The vinegar in your kitchen cabinet can do wonders in deep cleaning your stainless steel grates.
 To start with, you need a spray bottle, 2 cups of white vinegar, 2 cups of water, and a spray bottle.
 Mix the fluids, spray on both sides of the grill grate thoroughly, and let it dry for 10-15 minutes.

 Now take off any residue using brush or aluminum foil, and you don’t need to wash grates after this procedure.